PROG7311-VCDN-2024/EmailService/README.md

 1. Choose C# as a language.
 1. Follow the steps, including giving your ApiKey a name
 1. Once you give it a name, you will get an ApiKey which you need to add as an environment variable (I named by environment variable `SENDGRID_API_KEY` as suggested by SendGrid).
-1. The SendGrid platform will guide you add a verified sender.
+1. The SendGrid platform will guide you to add a verified sender.
 This is the address from which you will send your emails.
 I used my Gmail.

 ### Create a Minimal API project
 1. In Visual Studio, create a new API project and ensure that you **unselect** Use Controllers to get a minimal API.
 Do not choose Docker.
-1. Once project is created, run it and you will see its similar to an API to the end user.
+1. Once the project is created, run it and you will see it's similar to an API to the end user.
 1. Watch this video to understand how it works: https://www.youtube.com/watch?v=87oOF9Ve-KA&ab_channel=IAmTimCorey (Go to 36 mins and watch until the end).

 ### Integrating SendGrid into the Mininal API